thefalc/instabread-codelab-sample/README.md

 ### Creating the Moov account

 The first step is to update the client-side code to call the server.
-You’ll use one of the routes configured in Skyflow Studio to create the Moov account and update the server-side code.
+You'll use one of the routes configured in Skyflow Studio to create the Moov account and update the server-side code.

 #### Understand the code

 1. Open the [**pages/banking-info.js**](/baseline/pages/banking-info.js) file.
 This file is the frontend for the shopper bank information entry.
 2. Move down to a function called **bankingHandler**.
 Clicking the **Continue** button invokes this function.
-3. Presently, when you invoke this function, it shows an alert to the user informing them that this feature doesn’t exist yet.
-You’ll update this function to send the collected data to your vault.
+3. Presently, when you invoke this function, it shows an alert to the user informing them that this feature doesn't exist yet.
+You'll update this function to send the collected data to your vault.

 #### Using the route to create the Moov account